Data Science Technology

 Concerning non relational systems, the student will be able to decide autonomously which data solution is the most adequate given the nature of the data and the requirements to be fulfilled.

-In the laboratory advanced features of PL/SQL will be presented, together with the rudiment of the JSP technology.
+Advanced features of PL/SQL will be presented, together with rudiment of NoSQL technology.

-A project that adds advanced functionalities and a web interface to a given DBMS is required to be developed and discussed.
+A project that adds advanced functionalities and the capability to store and manage non relational data through polyglot system is required to be developed and discussed.

 Knowledge and understanding:

-A good autonomy in managing and optimizing a relational DBMS, reading an execution plan and mastering PL/SQL, with rudiments of JSP is required.
+A good autonomy in managing and optimizing a relational DBMS, reading an execution plan and mastering PL/SQL is required.

 Knowledge of fundamentals of NOSQL models (key values, document store, graph based, columnar) is required, so to be able to decide which technology